 After your stay in Procida, you might want to extend your vacation in the Gulf of Naples and travel to the nearby islands of Ischia and Capri by ferry!

-Traveling from Procida to Ischia by ferry is easy, as there are about 15 daily connections between the two islands, operated by 3 companies: Caremar, SNAV and Medmar.
-Keep in mind that there are two ports in Ischia, so make sure to plan your trip there accordingly.
+Traveling from Procida to Ischia by ferry is easy, as there are about 15 daily connections between the two islands, operated by 5 companies: Ippocampo, Alicost, SNAV, Medmar, and Caremar.
+Keep in mind that there are 2 ports in Ischia (Ischia Porto and Casamicciola), so make sure to plan your trip there accordingly.

 Ferry arriving at the port of Procida